 It is hoped that these situations will arise rarely, although it should be noted that power cuts in this part of Cambridge are unfortunately not as rare as one would like.
 Obviously in such cases service will be restored as rapidly as possible.

 - It should be noted that jobs which require a small number of cores will turn around in a shorter time period; also shorter wall-time jobs will individually turn around faster.
-However it is most efficient if many small jobs are amalgamated into fewer, larger/longer PBS jobs.
+However it is most efficient if many small jobs are amalgamated into fewer, larger/longer batch jobs.

 - The usage policy described here will be reviewed periodically and is subject to change.